webrcade/webrcade-docs/docs/advanced/archive-manifests.md

 memory for the archive itself or the memory required by the extraction process.

 !!! important
-    For game archive (`.zip`) sizes that are over 100 megabytes in size, it is highly recommended that the webЯcade archive manifest (`.json`) layout be utilized.
+    For game archive (`.zip`) sizes that are over 100 megabytes in size, it is highly recommended that the webЯcade package archive manifest (`.json`) layout be utilized.
 This will greatly reduce the amount of memory necessary for the browser to load the game, and increase compatibility with devices with higher memory use limitations (iOS and Xbox).

-While the rest of this document walks through the details of the webЯcade archive manifest format, it is typically much easier to use the webЯcade editor's [repackage archive tool](../editor/tools/repackage-archive.md) to automatically generate archive manifests.
+While the rest of this document walks through the details of the webЯcade package archive manifest format, it is typically much easier to use the webЯcade editor's [repackage archive tool](../editor/tools/repackage-archive.md) to automatically generate package archive manifests.

 ### Archive Format (JSON)

-This section details the [JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) format of the webЯcade Archive Manifest along with fully-formed [concrete examples](#complete-examples).
+This section details the [JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) format of the webЯcade Package Archive Manifest along with fully-formed [concrete examples](#complete-examples).

 ## Root Object